Neovim as a Terminal Multiplexer and Neovide as a Terminal Emulator

 end)

--- The mapping for closing a tab based on the context.
+-- The mapping to close a tab based on context.

 vim.keymap.set('n', '<leader>c', function()